littlefish-foundation/the-vault/A. Whitepaper/B. What is the Littlefish Foundation?/Littlefish Action Model.md

 1 - Everything starts with **colonies**.
 Littlefish gather around an idea/project/cause/… and start a colony.
 Colony members have shared goals and undertake activities towards achieving them.

 2 - They record these activities using pictures, videos, documents, and other forms of multimedia.
-These records are recorded on the blockchain as NFTs called Actions.
+These records are recorded on the blockchain as [[The Attributes of Action#Proof of Activity PoA|NFTs called Actions]].
 These records will live forever on the blockchain.

 3 - Littlefish sell their Actions.
 These can be bought internally by the colony or externally by others.